Making decisions and your mental capacity

 Independent Mental Capacity Advocate (IMCA) Service

-Independent Mental Capacity Advocates (IMCAs) service represents people who lack mental capacity to make important decisions and have no one to support them and represent their views.
-An IMCA is appointed to support and represent the person who is faced with decisions about:
+The IMCA Service is for people who lack mental capacity and have no one to support them or represent their views.
+An IMCA is appointed by a professional to support and represent you to make important decisions about: